Canada’s Michael Smith Genome Sciences Centre (GSC)

 Successful candidate(s) will be offered positions through Provincial Health Services Authority at level Research Project Coordinator, which is equivalent to that described above

 Excellent written and verbal communication skills and proactive interactions with collaborators are a must to perform successfully in this position.
 Active participation in laboratory meetings and seminars relevant to the project activities is highly encouraged.

 Please submit a detailed cover letter and resume to firstname.lastname@example.org, using Project Manager in the subject line of your email.

 This posting will remain online until filled.

 We believe that diversity and inclusivity are essential for the advancement of human knowledge and science.

 We welcome all applicants and provide all employees with equal opportunity for advancement, regardless of race, colour, ancestry, place of origin, political belief, religion, marital status, family status, physical or mental disability, sex, sexual orientation, gender identity or expression, age, conviction of a criminal or summary conviction offence unrelated to their employment.

 All qualified candidates are encouraged to apply; however, Canadian citizens and permanent residents will be given priority.

-Due to COVID-19 restrictions, the position would require working remotely.
+Due to COVID-19 restrictions, the position would require working remotely on a temporary basis.
 This restriction would be re-evaluated upon re-contracting